dillin92/horiseon/README.md

 ##The criteria for client satisfaction is:

-###-Use of semantic HTML elements with loogical Structure independent of styling and positioning
+###-Use of semantic HTML elements with logical Structure independent of styling and positioning

 ###-alt attributes in place for images